systemslab/popper-paper/paper/paper.md

 people run several executions (usually 10) on the same machine and report averages.
 Our convention can be used to either of these two approaches.

+## Perfect is the enemy of good

+No matter how hard we try, there will always be something that goes wrong.
+The context of systems experiments is often very complex and that complexity is likely to increase in the future.
+Perfect repeatability will be very difficult to achieve.
+Recent empirical studies in computer systems [@hoefler_scientific_2015 ;
+@collberg_repeatability_2015] have brought attention to the main issues that permeate the current practice of our research communities, where scenarios like the lack of information on how a particular package was compiled, or which statistical functions were used make it difficult to reproduce or even interpret results.
+We don't aim at perfect repeatability but to minimize issues that we currently face and to have a common language that can be used while collaborating to fix all these type of reproducibility issues.

 ## Controlled Experiments become Practical